RadheyaM/BookWyrm/README.md

 A footer was deemed unnecessary to the minimalist design of the site.

 ### Desirable Improvements
-  - a 'help' setting, when clicked the user can hover over a feature and get an explanation dialogue box.
+  - A'help' setting, when clicked the user can hover over a feature and get an explanation dialogue box.
   - Customisable lists that a user can create and name themselves.
   - Lists in a sidebar rather than a dropdown.
   - The ability to add and remove list items directly from the cards.